Ghadeer320/GhadeerG/README.md

-Finally I push the changes in my local repository to GitHub.”git push” And I use “git status”  a lot to see my file status Then I did the same steps to create html file inside my new Git repository GhadeerG And the last thing I did is open Readme.me file to describe my work “open .” and i will commit to save the change.
+Finally I push the changes in my local repository to GitHub.”git push” And I use “git status”  a lot to see my file status Then I did the same steps to create html file inside my new Git repository GhadeerG And the last thing I did is open Readme.me file to describe my work “open .” and i will commit to save the change also I will push “git push”.